 Choose colors to match other elements of your home.
-For example, use a shade to complement the color of the stone or brick on your home.
+For example, use a shade to complement the color of the stone or brick outside your home.

 A Tad About Trim

 The trim of your home includes gutters, shutters, dormers, porches, stairs, and windows.
-This will take longer and your finish of paint will be different than the siding.
+This will take longer, and your finish paint will be different than the siding.

 When painting the exterior trim of your home, you can opt for a glossier paint finish.
 This will make the area more washable.
 Semi-gloss and satin finishes are best.

 Flat finishes are less washable.
-This makes them not as ideal for trim like windows.
+This makes them not as ideal for trim, such as windows and doors.
 The weather tends to make trim areas more likely to need regular cleaning.

 Choose your trim color carefully.
 You want it to match the “weather” in your home.
 This means keeping cool colors together and warm colors together.